18.11 2024

 The ISO also tours frequently abroad.
 Their last tour was to the UK spring 2023 and was a great success, Lára Sóley lets me know.

 “It is important for the orchestra to tour abroad.
-Then the musicians get the opportunity to repeat the programs, that doesn’t happen often here in Harpa and play concerts in different acoustics to a different audience.
-It is also great for the moral and for bringing Icelandic culture and art to the world”, she emphasizes.
+Then the musicians get the opportunity to repeat the programs, which doesn’t happen often here in Harpa.
+Also, the musicians can play concerts in different acoustics to a different audience.
+That also, is great for the moral and for bringing Icelandic culture and art to the world”, she emphasizes.

 The effects from this period are hardly over yet.